eskil/authed_app/README.md

    def make_admin(user) do
 ```

+The unit test coverage is now 84.6% and it looks like every line of
+code we added is now covered.

 Turns out that the password hashing is pretty slow, and adding this to
 all instances of calling the user factory bumps the test time from <2s
 to ~7s on my laptop.